Curzio Malaparte: Film directing and later life

 After the war, Malaparte's political sympathies veered to the left and he became a member of the Italian Communist Party.
 In 1947, Malaparte settled in Paris and wrote dramas without much success.
 His play Du Côté de chez Proust was based on the life of Marcel Proust and Das Kapital was a portrait of Karl Marx.
 Cristo Proibito ("Forbidden Christ") was Malaparte's moderately successful film—which he wrote, directed and scored in 1950.
 It won the "City of Berlin" special prize at the 1st Berlin International Film Festival in 1951.
 In the story, a war veteran returns to his village to avenge the death of his brother, shot by the Germans.
 It was released in the United States in 1953 as Strange Deception and voted among the five best foreign films by the National Board of Review.
 He also produced the variety show Sexophone and planned to cross the United States on bicycle.
 Just before his death, Malaparte completed the treatment of another film, Il Compagno P.

 After the establishment of the People's Republic of China in 1949, Malaparte became interested in the Maoist version of Communism.
 Malaparte visited China in 1956 to commemorate the death of the Chinese essay and fiction writer, Lu Xun.
 He was moved and excited by what he saw, but his journey was cut short by illness, and he was flown back to Rome.
 Io in Russia e in Cina, his journal of the events, was published posthumously in 1958.
 He willed his house in Capri to the Chinese Writers Association as a study and residence center for Chinese writers.
-But at the time of his death in 1957 there were no diplomatic relations with the Peoples Republic, so the transfer could not take place, and the family succeeded in changing the will.
+But at the time of his death in 1957 there were no diplomatic relations with the People's Republic, so the transfer could not take place, and the family succeeded in changing the will.

-Malaparte's final book, Maledetti Toscani, his attack on middle and upper-class culture, appeared in 1956.
-In the collection of writings Mamma marcia, published posthumously in 1959, Malaparte writes about the youth of the post-World War II era with homophobic tones, describing it as effeminate and tending to homosexuality and communism; the same content is expressed in the chapters "The pink meat" and "Children of Adam" of The Skin.
+Malaparte's final book, Maledetti toscani, an attack on middle- and upper-class culture, appeared in 1956.
+In the collection of writings Mamma marcia, published posthumously in 1959, Malaparte writes about the youth of the post–Second World War era with homophobic tones, describing it as effeminate and tending to homosexuality and communism; the same content is expressed in the chapters "The pink meat" and "Children of Adam" of The Skin.
 He died in Rome from lung cancer on 19 July 1957.